mmaisonnave/forecasting-ferry-traffic-toronto/README.md

 For this exercise, you will use data from the City of Toronto's Open Data Portal.
 This dataset is related to [ferry tickets](https://open.toronto.ca/dataset/toronto-island-ferry-ticket-counts/) for the Toronto Island Park ferry service.

-We have built a simple forecasting model that uses this data predicts the number of redemptions (i.e., people getting on the ferry) at any given time.
+We have built a simple forecasting model that uses this data to predict the number of redemptions (i.e., people getting on the ferry) at any given time.

 Your task is to: